davidmoten/big-sorter/README.md

     <artifactId>commons-csv</artifactId>
     <version>1.6.001</version>
 </dependency>
 ```
+The above csv dependency will be switched out for Apache [commons-csv](https://github.com/apache/commons-csv) once [CVS-239](https://issues.apache.org/jira/browse/CSV-239) is resolved (should be sorted in commons-csv 1.7).

 ## Serialization
 To read records from files or InputStreams and to write records to files we need to specify the *serialization* method to use.